UW’s Hameir Wright says he was stuck in limited role under Mike Hopkins

 NOTE:

-— Stevenson announced he’s transferring South Carolina and Battle has verbally committed to Montana State on Sunday.
+— Stevenson announced he’s transferring South Carolina and Battle verbally committed to Montana State on Sunday.
 Previously, Pryor said he’s headed to New Mexico State.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.